The SCIDES K-7 Elementary program provides students with a British Columbia Ministry of Education approved public school education.

 An overview of our integrated module program Grade 4 program:

 The Grade 4 Program is made up of thematic units called modules that cover all subject areas except Mathematics, which is a separate program.
 There are 6 core modules.
 Each unit includes a module guide for the parent outlining each day of learning.
-A variety of resources relating to the theme in each module are provided.
-These include textbooks, storybooks, non-fiction books, on-line resources, DVDs and CDs.

 Module 1—Say Hello